Gutter Replacement Cost

 Do You Need Building Regulations Approval?

 Replacing guttering usually does not require Building Regulations approval because it is considered maintenance work rather than structural alteration.
-Although if a new system affects the drainage of rainwater into the public sewer, compliance with local drainage standards may be required.
+If a new system affects the drainage of rainwater into the public sewer, compliance with local drainage standards may be required.

 Will My Home Insurance Cover Gutter Replacement?